- 20 February 2019

 Leaders or board members who want to assess the company’s innovation capacity will find great value in analyzing this breakdown.
 This formula can also help in defining what strategies are more (or less) appropriate for a specific company.

-McKinsey presented two metrics that allow managers to follow up on innovation performance using simple ratios.
+- McKinsey presented two metrics that allow managers to follow up on innovation performance using basic ratios.

-The R&D-to-Product (RDP) conversion is calculated by taking the ratio of R&D spend (as a percentage of sales) to sales from new products.
+- The R&D-to-Product (RDP) conversion is the ratio of R&D spend (as a percentage of sales) to sales from new products.
 It allows organizations to track the efficacy with which R&D dollars translate into new-product sales.

-RDP and NPM can be applied to the portfolio level, where the net effect of individual project investments reflects the results.
+We can apply RDP and NPM to the portfolio level, where the net effect of individual project investments reflects the results.

-To define the RoPDE’s thresholds, a comparison should be made to profitability metrics, such as Operating Income margin, EBIT, or EBITDA.
+To define the RoPDE’s thresholds, co profitability metrics, such as Operating Income margin, EBIT, or EBITDA.
 RoPDE is a more robust measure than a traditional ROI approach and does NOT require any additional accounting systems or reports.
 RoPDE can serve at multiple levels and serves as a drill-down measure for Enterprise or Business Unit, as an operational measure of innovation performance for a product/service and as a measure on a single innovation project within a product/service area.

 Measuring innovation is just like combining art and science, which is why this is tough to do.
 Do not overuse the parameters.
 3M applied the rigid Six Sigma model to its creative process.
-Applied to R&D, Six Sigma attempts to turn the innovation process into a repeatable routine were a failure and impaired the renowned innovation culture of the company.
+Applied to R&D, Six Sigma attempts to turn creativity into a repeatable routine were a failure and impaired the renowned innovation culture of the company.
+Using only five metrics to measure innovation is a goal we have to aim for.

 A simple initial innovation dashboard that covers most of the innovation cycle could be the following.

 This Dashboard allows measuring the effectiveness of the three steps of the Innovation process and gives a perspective about the company innovation philosophy using the Dupont Modified ROII.
 Every company is unique regarding Innovation; this dashboard could be used as a point of entry and then amended to add or remove metrics more suited for the specific needs of the company.
-On top of that, this dashboard could be used as a follow up for the BoD.
+On top of that, this dashboard is useful to follow up with the BoD.

 HOW TO SUCCESSFULLY IMPLEMENT AN INNOVATION PROGRAM